-Our Mission is to nurture the innate development of the young child within our nature-based preschool.
-Using the guidance of Rudolf Steiner, founder of Waldorf Education, Biodynamic Gardening, and Anthroposophy, we emphasize free play within a rhythmic structure to provide a sense of purpose, predictability, and peace.
+Our Mission is to nurture the innate development of the whole child through a nature-based preschool.
+Integrating the guidance of Rudolf Steiner, Founder of Waldorf Education, Biodynamic Gardening, and Anthroposophy, we emphasize free play within a rhythmic structure to provide a sense of purpose, predictability, and peace.
 As a developing community, we work to engage our hearts, hands, and minds in meaningful work.
-We are a non-profit, non-denominational organization.
-We do not discriminate on the basis of race, color, national and ethnic origin, sex, income, marital status, or sexual orientation.
+The Garland School is a non-profit, non-denominational Waldorf initiative, which serves children from 1 year to 6 years old.
+We do not discriminate based on race, color, and national or ethnic origin, and we are committed to fostering a fully inclusive school community.